apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   # set channel for sink
   <Agent>.sinks.<Sink>.channel = <Channel1>

-For example an agent named agent_foo is reading data from an external avro client and sending it to HDFS via a memory channel.
+For example, an agent named agent_foo is reading data from an external avro client and sending it to HDFS via a memory channel.
 The config file weblog.config could look like:

 .. code-block:: properties